-A linocut by Christchurch artist Rebecca Davies-Cowie showing the Matariki star cluster rising over Aoraki/Mt Cook

-MATARIKI is upon us once again.
-An abbreviation of 'Ngā Mata o te Ariki Tāwhirimātea' ('the eyes of the god Tāwhirimātea'), Matariki refers to Tāwhirimātea casting his eyes into the heavens after his siblings had separated their parents, Ranginui and Papatūānuku.
+A linocut by Christchurch artist Rebecca Davies-Cowie showing the Matariki star cluster rising over Aoraki/Mt Cook refers to Tāwhirimātea casting his eyes into the heavens after his siblings had separated their parents, Ranginui and Papatūānuku.
 The annual appearance of the stars, also known as the Pleiades, signals the Māori New Year.
-It is a time for rememberance, reflection, and celebration.
+It is a time for remembrance, reflection, and celebration.